VCityTeam/UD-SV/Install.md

  Follow the install notes described in https://github.com/MEPP-team/UDV/blob/master/install.md

-This will install UDV and pull the right version of itowns (with temporal extension).

-After this installation, if you need to work on itowns you can do it in `UDV/UDV-Core/dist/itowns`.
-If you do so, beware that the git remote is currently a fork (https://github.com/jailln/itowns) as opposed to the official repository (located at https://github.com/iTowns/itowns).

 ## Using the above installed client/server

 Now that you are done with all necessary installation, you can use these components with 3D or 3D+time data.